edeliu2000/genome/README.md

 ```

 Sequencer pipelines and pipeline runs can be viewed in the UI:

 ![Pipeline UI](resources/img/pipeline-run.png)

 ### Example Pipeline with Schedule:
 This is an example API of creating a pipeline that runs every 6h.
 Its scheduling a sequence of 3 steps, same as in the first example.
-The very first schedule is not run immediately but only after the period defined in the API elapses:
+The very first schedule is not run immediately but only after the first period defined in the API elapses:

 ```
 POST http://127.0.0.1:8080/v1.0/genome/compute/sequence